Jungle Cruise (film): Plot

 In 1556, Don Aguirre leads Spanish conquistadors to South America to search for the Tears of the Moon, a mythical tree whose flowers can cure illness and lift curses, believing it may save his ill daughter.
 After many conquistadors die, the Puka Michuna tribe heals the survivors with the Tree's flowers.
-The tribal chief refuses to reveal the Tree's location, so Aguirre stabs him and burns the village.
-The dying chief curses the conquistadors, making them immortal and unable to leave sight of the Amazon River without being dragged back by the jungle itself.
+Aguirre asks for the arrowhead, that can reveal the Tree's location, but the tribal chief refuses, so Aguirre stabs him and burns the village.
+As his daughter escapes with the arrowhead, the dying chief curses the conquistadors, making them immortal and unable to leave sight of the Amazon River without being dragged back by the jungle itself.

-In 1916 London, McGregor Houghton presents his sister Dr. Lily Houghton's research of the Tree to the Royal Society, which bars women members.
+In 1916 London, McGregor Houghton presents his sister Dr. Lily Houghton's research of the Tree to the Royal Society, which bars female members.
 The Houghtons hope to revolutionize medicine and aid the British war effort, so they request access to a recently acquired arrowhead that Lily believes can locate the Tree in Lágrimas de Cristal (Note: lit.
 'Crystal Tears' in Spanish; the term is used in the film to describe Tears of the Moon, a mythical tree) but are denied.
-Lily steals the arrowhead, narrowly evading Prince Joachim, who is equally intent on finding the Tree for himself and Germany.
+Lily steals the arrowhead, narrowly evading Prince Joachim, who is equally intent on finding the Tree for himself and the German Empire.

 After arriving in Brazil, Lily and MacGregor hire skipper Frank Wolff to guide them down the Amazon.
 Frank, who offers jungle cruises embellished with faked dangers, initially declines, citing the dangerous river and jungle, but reconsiders upon seeing the arrowhead.
-The trio departs after escaping Joachim's submarine.
+The trio departs after escaping Joachim's U-boat.

 While snooping through Frank's cabin below deck, Lily discovers his research of the Tree, but he insists he stopped searching long ago.
 They are captured by cannibals that are actually the Puka Michuna who work for Frank as part of his contrived jungle cruise.
-Angered, Lily distrusts Frank and decides to find the Tree herself.
+Angered, Lily arrogantly accuses Frank of being a liar and decides to find the Tree herself.
 Tribal chief Trader Sam translates the symbols on the arrowhead, revealing the Tree's location at La Luna Rota, (Note: lit.
 'The Broken Moon' in Spanish; the term is used in the film for the location where the crying moon has grown a tree) and that it only blooms under a blood moon.